 How To Read Perfume Ingredients Lists

-With the introduction of MOCRA (Modernization of Cosmetics Regulation Act) in the United States, all perfumers and cosmetics companies will now be required by the FDA to list fragrance allergens on their labels.
 When reading fragrance ingredient lists, you will see the carrier (for example, fractionated coconut oil) listed first.
 Next you will see Parfum (fragrance), which is the proprietary fragrance formula itself (this can represent anywhere from 5 to 50 or more materials as perfumers rarely disclose their recipes).
 Finally, you will see the list of the individual potential allergens present in the formula.
+At Amorphous, we also list some of the highlighted naturals in our formulas.
+Please keep in mind that perfumers do not list all of their ingredients, as our formulas are proprietary.

 Perfumers have to do a lot of math to work out the percentages of restricted materials and allergen percentages in each formula to ensure that they are within IFRA recommended limits when the perfume concentrate is diluted to its final strength.
 Despite adherence to these limits, it's important to note that even perfumes formulated within these guidelines may potentially trigger allergic reactions in individuals exceptionally sensitive to specific ingredients.